 No matter what your credit score, you should always remember to shop around, regularly and rigorously, for the car insurance policy that meets your specifc needs at this moment.
 Research has shown that those who don’t compare quotes every six months could be overpaying by as much as $1,000 a year.

-A tool like SmartFinancial can search quotes from over 200 insurance companies and, within minutes, find you the lowest prices available in your area.
+A tool like Pretected can search quotes from nearly 1 million possibly policies provided by the top carriers within minutes and find you the lowest prices available in your area.

 Nevetheless, It’s important to regularly check your credit score.
 One error or misreporting can wreak havoc on your credit — and cause you to needlessly pay extra on your insurance premiums.